nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 }
 ```
 See.
 Stupid Simple!<br>
-And it will not be missed that we don't need to manually create a service account token.
+And you will notice that we don't need to manually create a service account token.
 As explained, the busybox will have its token automatically created and mounted in the projected volume.

 The final step is to create the backend role:
 ```hcl